 Foreign materials such as birth control diaphragms, sexual objects and catheters can cause tissue damage and expose the urinary region to bacteria and inflammation.

 Harsh chemicals found in bubble baths, spermicidal agents and feminine products can cause an allergic reaction in the urinary tract, causing cystitis and inflammation.

 Secondary cystitis occurs as an aftermath of underlying conditions and diseases such as spinal cord injuries, enlarged urinary tract organs, kidney stones or diabetes.
 This kind of cystitis can only be treated by treating the underlying conditions.

-In case of interstitial cystitis, the underlying cause is not clear.
+In the case of interstitial cystitis, the underlying cause is not clear.
 Due to this, prescribing a single course of treatment can be very hard.
-In case of interstitial cystitis, other alternative strategies of treatments such as nerve stimulation, bladder stretching and topical treatments might be required.
-Usually doctors focus on flushing bacteria out of urinary bladder as primary treatment strategy.
+Other alternative strategies of treatments such as nerve stimulation, bladder stretching and topical treatments might be required.
+Usually, doctors focus on flushing bacteria out of urinary bladder as the primary treatment strategy.

 Cystitis can be very painful.
 There are a few ways to reduce the pain through home remedies.
 When the pain is severe, use a heating pad on your lower abdomen.
 This will help reduce bladder pain and pressure.
 Another home remedy is to increase your water intake.
 Aim for at least 2 litres of water daily in order to keep yourself hydrated.
 Until your infection clears, avoid any form of spicy foods, citrus juices, soft drinks, alcohol and coffee as they can irritate bladder infection more.
 Lastly, taking a Sitz bath for fifteen minutes can also alleviate discomfort and pain.